-Through KaWest Consulting, Bryan provides strategic guidance on program development, operational scaling, competency frameworks, assessment strategy, and credential lifecycle management.
+Through KaWest Partners, Bryan provides strategic guidance on program development, operational scaling, competency frameworks, assessment strategy, and credential lifecycle management.
 KaWest’s services are designed to help organizations launch, improve, or expand professional credentialing programs with a focus on quality, relevance, and market value.

 Bryan also serves as President and Founder of the Mission Critical Global Alliance (MCGA), where he leads efforts to build a skilled workforce in mission-critical industries through education, certification, and workforce development initiatives.
 He is recognized for bringing stakeholders together to drive talent pipelines for sectors vital to public safety, health, and infrastructure security.